Lillestrøm SK

-Lillestrøm Sportsklubb is a Norwegian professional football club based in the city of Lillestrøm, just outside of the capital Oslo, currently playing in 1. divisjon.
+Lillestrøm Sportsklubb is a Norwegian professional football club based in the city of Lillestrøm, just outside of the capital Oslo, currently playing in Eliteserien.
 The club was founded in 1917, after the merger of two local football clubs.
 Their home ground is Åråsen Stadion, which has a capacity of 12,250 people, while the principal training ground is Lillestrøm stadion, or the indoor arena, LSK-Hallen.
-The club holds the Norwegian record for the most consecutive years without being relegated, having played 45 seasons from 1975 until 2019.
-Over the years the club has had around 40 players who have represented the Norwegian national team.
+The club holds the Norwegian record for the most consecutive years without being relegated, having played 45 seasons from 1975 until 2019.Lillestrøm SK went undefeated throughout the 2025 season in 1.divisjon, without losing any of their league matches, something that has never happened before in the history of Norwegian 1.divisjon.
+They also rounded off the season with a Cup victory in the Norwegian cup, thus completing both the league and cup without a loss, which is completely unique historically in Norwegian football. .Over the years the club has had around 40 players who have represented the Norwegian national team.
 There has also been a number of foreigners who have represented the national teams of the United States, Sweden, Iceland, Senegal, Finland, Malta, Australia, South Africa, Slovenia, Tunisia, Canada, Somalia, and Nigeria.